Frequently asked questions

 What if I need to pause or take a break from therapy?

-Either way, it is not something to manage alone — it is something to bring into the room.
+Either way, it is not something you need to manage alone.
+We can bring it into the room and think about what is needed.

 Is what I say confidential?